sunnybhambhani/todayslearning/inProgress/k8s_deploy_security_practices.md

 - **securityContext.capabilities**
-  - It is recommended that containers drop all capabilities, and only authorized or permitted ones should be added if necessary.
+  - It is recommended that containers drop all `capabilities`, and only authorized or permitted ones should be added if necessary.
   - This helps to mitigate the risk of potential privilege escalation attacks on the containers.
-  - Set the capabilities field to an empty object `{}` to remove all Linux capabilities from the container.
+  - Set the `capabilities` field to an empty object `{}` to remove all Linux capabilities from the container.
   ```yaml
   containers:
   - name: webapp